The West Coast of Scotland

 It’s beautiful here.
 It’s interesting how west of Inverness the signs are suddenly all in Gaelic and yet on the East it’s only English.
 Why is that?

-5 thoughts on “The West Coast of Scotland”
+5 responses to “The West Coast of Scotland”